Table of Contents

-Inheritance laws and will vastly differ in Turkey as spouses and blood relatives are automatically qualified for your assets.
-Turkish will be the only way you can have a say on how you would like your estate in Turkey to be distributed after you are gone.
+Inheritance laws in Turkey and wills vastly differ, as spouses and blood relatives are automatically qualified for your assets.
+Wills for your properties in Turkey will be the only way you can have a say on how you would like your estate to be distributed after you are gone.

-Why Do You Need to Make a Turkish Will?
+Why Do You Need to Make a Will in Turkey?

-In the event of your sudden death, your assets will be distributed according to the law of intestacy and this is a complicated affair.
-With the help of Turkish Will, you will help your successor to save money and time.
+In the event of your sudden death, your assets will be distributed according to the law of intestacy, and this is a complicated affair.
+With the help of the will drafted in Turkey, you will help your successor save money and time.

-Dying intestate can have more complications as per the Turkish inheritance law; your life partner will not be entitled to your properties.
+Dying intestate can have more complications, as per the Turkish inheritance law; your life partner will not be entitled to all of your properties.

-What Will Happen in The Case of Intestacy?
+What Does Happen in The Case of Intestacy?

 If you die intestate; the entire property of yours will be distributed between the heirs as follow: